blockchainsllc/in3-docs/docs/api-swift.md

   - signature: the signature of the function. e.g. `uint256`, `(address,string,uint256)` or `getBalance(address):uint256`.
 If the complete functionhash is given, only the return-part will be used.
   - data: the data to decode (usually the result of a eth\_call)
+  - topics: in case of an even the topics (concatinated to max 4x32bytes).
+This is used if indexed.arguments are used.

 **Returns**